slackapi/node-slack-events-api/README.md

 `--path=/my/path/here` (no brackets).
 Similarly, if your development proxy is forwarding requests to a different port, you should specify it with `--port=8888` (no brackets).
 If you're using the defaults, you can ignore everything after `<signing_secret>`.
 You should **only use the command line tool in development**.
-If you're app up and running, the adapter will automatically respond to challenges.
+If your app is up and running, the adapter will automatically respond to challenges.

-At this point you might need to click "Retry" in the Request URL input to ask Slack to send the challenge again.
+You might need to click "Retry" in the Request URL input to ask Slack to send the challenge again.
 Once the request URL is verified, you can terminate the two processes (command line tool and development server) with Ctrl+C.